viktorijabrun/React-app-tic-tac-toe-test/README.md

 # 🤖 Tic Tac Toe with AI

 This is a simple Tic Tac Toe game built with React, where a player competes against an AI opponent.
-Below is the detailed documentation of instructions how to use repository, known issues encountered during testing and test cases.
+Below is the detailed documentation of instructions how to use repository and key test scenarios.

 ## 🔍 Features: